lauralinares/ll6033slides/PITCHME.md

 Disambiguation

-surgical removal or decompression of cysts (Maniez 2007) <!--- Does surgical refer to both removal and decompression or only to removal?
+Surgical removal or decompression of cysts

+(Maniez 2007) <!--- Does surgical refer to both removal and decompression or only to removal?
 Web counts returned for the search surgical decompression (200,000) indicate the former is probably the case)-->
 ---

 ### Useful web resources

 Google Trends

 Google Books N-Grams

 ---

-## Beyond Google: Concordancers and web Corpora
+## Beyond Google

+Concordancers, Web Corpora, Corpus Compilators

 WebCorp

 iWeb corpus

+CQP Web

 ---